mit-mc-clas12/documentation/README.md

 ## Short term todos:

-1. add farm statistic scripts to repo  (Sangbaek)
-2. we should validate "total number of events" to be a number (Patrick)
+2. we should validate "total number of events" to be a number, and format the number (Patrick)
 3. client submit should be agnostic to scard content, just scard type (David)
 4. remove path and extension from gcard entry in scard.
 Currently the valid gcards needs argument as well

  gcards: /jlab/clas12Tags/gcards/clas12-default.gcard